JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-05-design-concepts-for-nutanix-flow-network-security.md

 Use isolation policies only where you need complete restriction between two zones.
 </note>

 Application policy behavior is configurable on both the inbound and outbound sides.
 The default inbound policy is **Whitelist Only**, and the default outbound is **Allow All**.
-Using the allow list setting on both sides provides more traffic control but requires more configuration.
+Using the allowlist setting on both sides provides more traffic control but requires more configuration.

 ![Application Policy: Outbound Allow List](../images/bp-2125-securing-citrix-virtual-apps-and-desktops-with-nutanix-flow_image05.png "Application Policy: Outbound Allow List")